How to Report Foreign Rental Income on US Taxes

 The tax resident status applies to US citizens, green card holders, or immigrants on different visas who have passed the substantial presence test.
 Where they reside is irrelevant.

-Keep in mind that it does not matter when you become a tax resident, as soon as you qualify, all your worldwide income comes under the jurisdiction of the IRS.
+Keep in mind that it does not matter when you become a tax resident; as soon as you qualify, the IRS has jurisdiction over all your worldwide income.

-If you have foreign rental income during the resident part of the year, you’ll need to report your rental income.
+If you have foreign rental income during the resident part of the year, you must report it.

-The only time you can safely exclude foreign rental income is when you are filing taxes as a tax nonresident for the whole year.
+You can safely exclude foreign rental income only when you file taxes as a tax nonresident for the whole year.

 Reporting the Foreign Rental Income When You File Taxes

-If you report the foreign rental income, you should also include rental expenses.
+You should also include rental expenses if you report the foreign rental income.
 Examples of these are

 • Tax on the earnings (Foreign),